rkluger68/cpycourse/docs/training/main-course/functions.md

 ```

 ***Note:***
-The number of parameters equal the number of call-arguments
+The number of parameters equal the number of call-arguments.
-Also the order of the call-parameter must match the order of function-paramaters: During the function-call the 1.st call-argument is mapped to the 1.st function-parameter, the 2.nd call-argument is mapped to the 2.nd function-parameter, i.e a position-based mapping from the call-arguments to the function-parameters (call-arguments are ***positional arguments***)
+Also the order of the call-parameter must match the order of function-parameters: During the function-call the 1.st call-argument is mapped to the 1.st function-parameter, the 2.nd call-argument is mapped to the 2.nd function-parameter, i.e a position-based mapping from the call-arguments to the function-parameters (call-arguments here are ***positional arguments***)

 Let's give it a try